Second-Order Rate Region of Constant-Composition Codes for the Multiple-Access Channel: Proof of Theorem

-In our case, a multivariate generalization to random vectors $\boldsymbol{Z}_{n}(j_{1},j_{2})$ in $\mathbb{R}^{3}$ is required.
-The desired Berry-Esseen theorem is a special case of a more general result by Loh \cite[Thm.
-2]{CombLatin} for a problem known as Latin hypercube sampling.
-When specialized to our setting, we obtain the following theorem.
-Details on the how to specialize \cite[Thm.
-2]{CombLatin} are provided in Appendix \ref{sub:MD_BerryEsseen}.
-We define the quantities
+The Berry-Esseen theorem required to bound the probability in \eqref{eq:MD_pe_bar2} is a special case of a result by Loh \cite[Thm.~2]{CombLatin} for a problem known as Latin hypercube sampling.
+This result builds on a combinatorial central limit theorem due to Hoeffding \cite{CombHoeffding}; for other related works, see \cite{CombBolt,CombHoChen,CombMultVar,CombVonBahr} and the references therein.